 That said, this school is not based upon any of the works of Franz Bardon, nor do his books play a role in the general training and progression of our students.
 Some people in the past, not understanding this, have thought our school to be a guided training program through Bardon’s books, and were disappointed to late discover that this was not the case.
 Others have even accused the founders of wanting to make money or enhance their recognition and fame by building off of Bardon’s fame, and stealing his techniques.
 This also could not be further from truth, as even a minimal amount of time as a student would immediately reveal.
 As a school, we officially recognize Bardon as one of several great adepts of the past few centuries.
 However, our tradition has been complete in and off itself for centuries, and there is no need to draw upon the works of Bardon, or any other modern/pre-modern adepts.
 Only two practices were chosen from Initiation into Hermetics by Ramose and Veos for integration into the school: the creation of the soul mirrors, and the accumulation of the vital force.
 Both of these are universal practices, found in all spiritual traditions, and Bardon’s frame for their practice was chosen for its simplicity.
 The traditional theurgic parallels, powerful but somewhat complex, were instead reserved for later practice in the system.

 This is a fairly common question, through one avenue or another.
 In our school, there are many opportunities to meet the teachers, as well as the head instructors, and spend considerable time with them.
-With the occasional exception due to teachers' schedules, our small and humble temple in Florida is always open to visitation on Friday, Saturday, and Sunday.
-We also periodically hold gatherings and retreats at this location where students are invited to spend the night.
+With the occasional exception due to teachers' schedules, our temple in the North Carolina mountains is always open to visitation on Friday, Saturday, and Sunday.
+At our Temple, we also periodically hold three to five day gatherings and retreats complete with transmissions, teachings, fire rituals, and so on.
 Furthermore, we allow our students to pay for extended temple stays.
 This allows them to spend one or two weeks at the temple, housed and fed, for a time of personal retreat.
-Veos, and his assistant teacher, make it a point to spend time with these visitors when they come.
-We hold at least one major retreat each year in the mountains, hosting fifty or more people.
-These retreats are extremely fun and wonderful opportunities for intense practice, transmission, and education.
+Veos lives at the temple and makes it a point to spend time with these visitors when they come.
 These and other opportunities like them ensure that any student looking for personal guidance can receive it on at least semi-regular intervals.
-We are collectively working towards having places in the future where dedicated students can come and spend weeks at a time living in the presence of the teachers, but for now, that much is not possible.

 Our probationer class is free, and is sufficient for anyone to get a basic gist of what theurgy is about, and what its goals are.
 It is a great aid to the student who is trying to figure out whether or not this school is a good fit for one’s personal life path.